nuxt-community/nuxtent-module/README.md

 The `$content` helper is injected into the `context.app` property passed to the asyncData method that is available inside each Nuxt page.

 `$content` takes as its first argument the name of the registered directory whose files you are requesting.
-The method fetches all the data from the markdown files inside that directory and returns two methods, `getAll` and `get`, for accessing the requested content.
+The method fetches all the data from the markdown files inside that directory and returns two methods, `get` and `getAll`, for accessing the requested content.

-`getAll` returns all the content data retrieves all the content from the registered directory. `get` takes in the route's path and returns the content of that specific route.
+ `get` takes in the route's path and returns the content of that specific route. `getAll` returns all the content data retrieved from the registered directory.

-Here's a basic example:
+Here's an example that uses both methods:

 ```md
 <!-- content/HelloWorld.Vue -->